 The key to any good relationship is the ability to communicate.
 Whether your attorney is communicating a legal argument to a judge or is simply updating you on the drafting of a document, the transfer of knowledge from your attorney's brain to your ears is critical.

 Television and movies would have us believe that most lawsuits wind up before a judge where the lawyers duke it out verbally with one another for all the world to see.
 If we can tap the breaks on this image for a moment, I'm here to tell you that most lawsuits (including divorces) settle long before a court date is even necessary.

-Lawyers have a bad reputation for not always being honest, but from my experience, I can safely say that the vast majority of attorneys I’ve encountered are fair and do seek to put their client’s interests ahead of their own.
-If you are in the market for a family law attorney, it is critical to have a conversation with the attorney prior to hiring him or her.
+Lawyers have a bad reputation for not always being honest.
+Still, from my experience, I can safely say that the vast majority of attorneys I've encountered are fair and do seek to put their client's interests ahead of their own.
+If you are in the market for a family law attorney, it is critical to have a conversation with the attorney before hiring them.

 Experience in Advocacy

-The most important thing to look for in selecting a divorce or family lawyer in Texas is that they are licensed to practice in the state where the case is ongoing.
+The most important thing to look for in selecting a divorce or family lawyer in Texas is licensed to practice in the state where the case is ongoing.

 I sometimes get clients who have a case in a state other than Texas.
-Unfortunately, depending on the circumstances, I may be unable to help them and need to refer them to an attorney licensed to practice in that state.
-Other times, I am able to help them because the facts of their case mean we can open a case in Texas and move forward.
+Unfortunately, depending on the circumstances, I may be unable to help them and refer them to an attorney licensed to practice in that state.
+Other times, I can help them because the facts of their case mean we can open a case in Texas and move forward.

 Am I entitled to a court-appointed attorney?

-Not unless there are special circumstances.
+Not unless there are exceptional circumstances.
 Court-appointed attorneys are generally only available in situations where you cannot afford an attorney and: